matsen/pplacer/docs/details/pplacer.rst

 likelihood is less than the value of the ``--strike-box`` parameter.
 Each of these figs' sets of edges are then merged into the current fig's edge set.

+To test the accuracy of fig evaluation vs. full evaluation, the ``--fig-eval-all`` flag can be specified to do both fig and full evaluation, then show the percentage of sequences where the best location chosen by full evaluation and fig evaluation is the same. ``--fig-eval-all`` must be specified to specify the ``--fig-eval-discrepancy-tree`` flag.
+If this flag is specified, a tree will be written out showing the locations chosen by both methods for each sequence where the two differ.

-The colored trees written out by the ``--fig-tree`` and ``--evaluation-discrepancy-tree`` flags shows figs as colored subtrees within the reference tree.
+The colored trees written out by the ``--fig-tree`` and ``--fig-eval-discrepancy-tree`` flags shows figs as colored subtrees within the reference tree.

 .. _Infernal: http://infernal.janelia.org/